Mara-Li/Knitting-bot/README.md

 - `/follow channel [channel]` : Add a channel to the list of followed channels
 - `/follow role [role]` : Add a role to the list of followed roles
+- `/follow role-in [role] [channel]` : Add a role to the list of followed roles in a specific channel
 - `/follow list` : List all followed channels and roles

 > **Note**